Click here to download a copy of the rules to be used in the Melton Pool League.

 Score sheets to be used for all team league and competition matches.
 The home team captain shall supply the score sheet and is responsible for the condition of the table.

-The winning team captain is responsible for the return of the fully completed score sheet to the league HQ or the secretary’s address by 8:00 p.m. on the Friday following the match.
+The winning team captain is responsible for the return of the fully completed score sheet to the league HQ or by digital means (email: firstname.lastname@example.org or message to the league secretar[y/ies]) by 8:00 p.m. on the Friday following the match.
 For individual and pairs KO competitions, the winning players must inform HQ or the secretary of the result in accordance with the instructions on the respective competition draw sheet.
 Failure to comply will result in automatic penalties as defined in Appendix 1.

 Disputes between teams or players to be lodged in writing with the secretary at HQ. within 4 days of the match, although contravention of league rules may be reported at any time.
 Where any complaint is received against any player or team, both parties are entitled to be represented at the committee meeting at which the complaint is to be heard.
 Rule 4 will be strictly observed.